Introduction

 Management

-The mainstay of treatment in chronic mucosal otitis media is aural toileting and topical antibiotic or steroid treatments until symptoms reduce or resolve.
+The mainstay of treatment in chronic mucosal otitis media is aural toileting and topical/oral antibiotic or steroid treatments until symptoms reduce or resolve.
+It is also very important to tell the patients to keep the ear dry and clean.

-Most tympanic membrane perforations will heal spontaneously however large perforations can persist and referral for surgical management may be required.
+Most tympanic membrane perforations will heal spontaneously however large perforations can persist and referral for surgical management may be required, if there is significant conductive hearing loss or recurrent acute otitis media.

 Surgical Management